konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 **Type yes** and **press ENTER**

 You will have now in your home directory a folder called ´anaconda3´.
 Do not removed it!

-We have changed the configuration of you shell and need to restart it.
+You have changed the configuration of your shell (`.bashrc`) and due to this you need to restart it.
 For this close the terminal and open a new one.
-You should now be able to call the command ´conda´.
+You should now be able to call the command `conda`.
 E.g. with the parameter `--version`

 ```
 $ conda --version